TrevorMellon/Cry/README.md

 "cry" is a command line app for encrypting large archives, specifically without prompting for a password.
 It separates the encryptor and the decryptor into individual applications, so a server can encrypt files but not decrypt for example.

-It may be useful as a reference to integrate gpg encryption into an application.
+It will hopefully be useful as a reference to integrate gpg encryption into an application.

+# Warning

+Don't use this in production, the same can be done with native gpg and public/private keys.
+This was just a learning excercise.

 # Requirements